-- to meet our legal obligations, as well as obligations imposed by governmental, judicial or regulatory entities or authorities in other jurisdictions, and entities that supervise or regulate Public Trust.
+- to meet our legal obligations, as well as obligations imposed by governmental, judicial or regulatory entities or authorities in other jurisdictions, and entities that supervise or regulate Public Trust

-- your current Public Trust products and services;
+- your current Public Trust products and services

-- other products or services (including those of other organisations) that we believe may interest you;
+- other products or services (including those of other organisations) that we believe may interest you

 - general marketing or promotional activities.

-Who may we provide your information to?
+Who would we provide your information to?

-- to people or organisations that undertake services for us (such as where we ask a market research provider to get your feedback on our products and services or carry out ‘data matching’ for us)
+- with people or organisations that undertake services for us (such as where we ask a market research provider to get your feedback on our products and services or carry out ‘data matching’ for us)